 Many options for term lengths, benefit amounts, and riders

 Few customer service reviews available online

 Founded in 1887, Ameritas issues life insurance policies in all 50 states.
-While there are few customer service reviews available online, there haven’t been any complaints with the NAIC in the last two years.
+There are few customer service reviews available online.
+On the other hand, Ameritas has a very low complaint index with the NAIC.
 Ameritas also has an A financial strength rating with AM Best.
 It’s easy to get a quote online for term life insurance, but you’ll need to contact an agent to buy a policy.

 Compare the Most Affordable Life Insurance Policies

 |Company||AM Best Rating||Coverage Capacity||Issue Ages||Policies Offered|

 Best for Whole Life Policies

 |A++||Not stated||Up to 80||Term life, whole life, universal life, variable universal life, survivorship life|

 Best for Seniors

 |A+||$1,000,000+||Up to 85||Term life, children’s whole life, whole life, universal life, guaranteed issue|